Skip to content

 • Choose files to upload

-• Enter a title (such as Expulsion paperwork, Suspension or Threat Assessment)
+• Enter a title (such as Expulsion, Suspension, or Threat Assessment)

 • Select “Discipline Documentation” as the document type

-Please upload a copy of any original referrals, suspension records, and/or expulsion packets for behavior infractions that occurred within the past calendar year.
-Acceptable documents include a discipline history report, suspension paperwork, or referral copies from the last 12 months.
+Upload a copy of any original referrals, suspension records, and/or expulsion packets for behavior infractions that occurred within the past calendar year.
+Acceptable documents include a discipline history report, suspension paperwork, or referral copies from the last 24 months.

-Not necessarily; all submitted documents will be thoroughly reviewed to assess whether the Flex program is a suitable option for your student.
-This careful review process helps ensure that the program aligns with your student’s needs and provides the best environment for their success.
+Not necessarily; all submitted documents will be thoroughly reviewed to assess whether FLVS Flex is a suitable option for your student.
+This careful review process helps ensure that the option aligns with your student’s needs and provides the best environment for his/her success.

 In Florida, the Threat Assessment process is a structured approach used by schools to evaluate whether a student's behavior or statements may pose a risk of harm to themselves or others.
 It involves gathering information from various sources, including parents, teachers, school staff, law enforcement, and mental health professionals, to understand the situation comprehensively.
 The goal is not to punish but to assess the level of risk and provide the student with appropriate support services to ensure a safe learning environment.
 This process helps schools identify and address potential safety concerns while supporting students' well-being.

-To determine if your student has an SSMP resulting from a Threat Assessment plan, you can take the following steps:
+To determine if your student has an SSMP resulting from a Threat Assessment plan:

 • Contact the School: Reach out to your student’s school administration or the school counselor.
 They can provide information about any existing SSMP for your student.